Submitting samples for Japanese encephalitis testing

 Where to submit samples

-Submit samples from clinically consistent cases directly to the Biosecurity Sciences Laboratory (BSL), using the specimen advice sheet and the specimen advice sheet — Japanese encephalitis supplement.
+Submit samples from clinically consistent cases directly to the Biosecurity Sciences Laboratory (BSL), using these advice sheets:

 Laboratory testing of pigs and horses with signs consistent with clinical Japanese encephalitis (JE), where appropriate samples have been submitted, will be fully subsidised by the Queensland Government.